Share This Article

 He is a regular on FOX Business, CNBC, and CNBC Asia, and his observations have been featured in Bloomberg, The Wall Street Journal, WIRED, Forbes, and MarketWatch.

 Keith has been leading The Money Map Report since 2008, our flagship newsletter with 80,000+ members.
 He's also the editor of the High Velocity Profits trading service.
 In his new weekly Total Wealth, Keith has taken everything he's learned over a notable career and distilled it down to just three steps for individual investors.
 Sign up is free at totalwealthresearch.com.

 Keith holds a BS in management and finance from Skidmore College and an MS in international finance (with a focus on Japanese business science) from Chaminade University.
-He splits his time between the United States and Japan with his wife and two sons, and he regularly travels the world in search of investment opportunities others don't yet see or understand.
+He regularly travels the world in search of investment opportunities others don't yet see or understand.

 Goldman Sachs thinks they've spotted an economic anomaly – and they're warning it may force the firm to redefine the nature of capitalism itself.

 In a research note, produced by a team of analysts and released earlier this year to clients, the firm highlights the fact that profit margins in the United States and elsewhere are historically high and that they may remain that way for a long time – especially when it comes to companies engaged in mergers, acquisitions, and stock buybacks.

 In what may be the ultimate case of the pot calling the kettle black, Goldman says that's not how things are supposed to work.